jfrome1/NTW2029/src/content/docs/course-ntw2029/assignments/exercises/e04-goldfinch.md

 ##### :x pages

-Here, I combin	ed a number of ideas from across the section, so my in-text citation covers multiple pages.
+Here, I combined a number of ideas from across the section, so my in-text citation covers multiple pages.

 ##### :x explanations